Jerry Goldsmith

 Frequently Asked Questions

-Some of Jerry Goldsmith's most popular songs include Haircut - From "Mulan"/Score, Suite From Mulan, Soarin' - From "Soarin' Over California".
-These tracks have impressed fans and helped cement their place in the music industry.
+Jerry Goldsmith's most streamed songs include Haircut - From "Mulan"/Score, Suite From Mulan, Soarin' - From "Soarin' Over California".
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.